pi-apps/pi-platform-docs/README.md

 ## Installation

-Add the following `script` tags to all pages where you need the SDK to be available:
+Add the following `script` tags to all pages where you need to call the Pi Apps SDK:

 ```html
 <script src="https://sdk.minepi.com/pi-sdk.js"></script>